WHO I AM AND HOW YOU CAN CONTACT ME?

 (b) Maintaining contact.
 It may not always be clear when an existing query requires one of us to contact the other again, and I may in due course be able to help you with some matter other than the one you initially got in touch about.
 The law also allows me to hold on to your contact details so I can send you circulars or newsletters, or tell you about my policies or electoral activities.
 This is because supporting the democratic process is in the public interest.
 Therefore, I will retain your contact details such as landline phone number, mobile phone number, and email address.
 I have your name and home address from the electoral register which is sent to me under the Electoral Act.

-In accordance with the Data Protection Commission’s recommendations, I will treat your consent as being valid from the date it is given for one year only, and I will give you the express option at the end of that year to renew your consent, without limiting your rights in the meantime.
-Your consent will also stop being valid if I stop being a member of either House of the Oireachtas and there is no prospect of my being re-elected within a short interval of weeks after that (I will also then delete any information I have from the electoral register).
+Your consent will stop being valid if I stop being a member of either House of the Oireachtas and there is no prospect of my being re-elected within a short interval of weeks after that (I will also then delete any information I have from the electoral register).
 I am permitted, unless you opt out, to ring you or have you rung on your landline if you are not ex-directory or have not had your number listed as one at which you don’t wish to receive calls of a promotional nature.
 I may also send you mail through the post in the course of electoral activities.

 (d) Consent.
 I will deal with your personal information if you consent to my doing so.
 If you ask me to deal with special category data or criminal offence data, I will usually need your consent in writing.
 You are allowed withdraw your consent at any time.
 This won’t affect how I have already dealt with the personal information, but I won’t be able to deal with the personal information any more.
 You can withdraw your consent at least as easily as the way you gave it (for example, if the personal information is neither special category data nor criminal offence data, and you gave consent orally, you may withdraw it orally).
 Further information about this is provided in the Personal Information Acknowledgement Form mentioned above.